Undercover Angel (film)

+It was released on DVD in the 10 Movie Kid's Pack Volume 3 by Echo Bridge Home Entertainment in 2011.

 Plot

-The story begins with a mystery-suspense script that is being written by a man, Harrison (Dean Winters) who is a struggling freelance author of up-and-coming pulp novels.
-During the middle of Harrison’s day that was going uneasy for him, he becomes the unwilling babysitter of a charming, charismatic, and precocious little six-year-old girl, Jenny (Emily Mae Young), when her mother, Melissa (Lorraine Ansell), one of Harrison's former lovers whom he hasn't seen for several years, asks him to babysit because she needs to be out of town for several weeks.
+The story begins with a mystery-suspense script that is being written by a man, Harrison, who is a struggling freelance author of up-and-coming pulp novels.
+During the middle of Harrison’s day that was going uneasy for him, he becomes the unwilling babysitter of a charming, charismatic, and precocious little six-year-old girl, Jenny, when her mother, Melissa (Lorraine Ansell), one of Harrison's former lovers whom he hasn't seen for several years, asks him to babysit because she needs to be out of town for several weeks.

 Harrison is originally unenthusiastic about the arrangement, but soon he develops a tenderness for Jenny after spending time to get to know her.
-Little Jenny decides to play matchmaker for Harrison and Holly (Yasmine Bleeth), a beautiful woman he admires who frequently visits the same coffee shop as Harrison and Jenny.
+Little Jenny decides to play matchmaker for Harrison and Holly, a beautiful woman he admires who frequently visits the same coffee shop as Harrison and Jenny.

 Harrison tells stories for Jenny about Mr. Dodo—her favorite stuffed animal.
 Jenny secretly records them and gets Holly to transcribe the books, and they submit them to his publisher.
-Harrison accidentally discovers that he is Jenny's father.
+Harrison accidentally discovers that he is Jenny's father after he views Jenny's birth certificate.
 Jenny's mother returns early and takes her away.
-Harrison tries to find a job in order to have financial stability and eligible for custody of Jenny.
+Harrison tries to find a job in order to have financial stability and be eligible for custody of Jenny.
 Harrison tries to get custody of Jenny instead of her uncaring mother.
 The publisher contacts and contracts him for the Mr. Dodo series, which becomes a publishing success.
-Despite this, the judge (James Earl Jones) grants custody to Melissa.
+Despite this, the judge grants custody to Melissa.
+After the hearing, Melissa and Jenny had an argument in which Jenny is slapped, causing her to cry and run to her room.
 However, Melissa later realizes that she was wrong and returns Jenny to Harrison.
+The scene ends with Jenny, Holly and Harrison at the bookstore signing autographs to the kids.

+During the 'end credits', Mr. Dodo waves to the audience.